 The Company's objective is to ensure that there is sufficient capital in order to meet annual business requirements, after taking into account administrative, property holding and exploration budgets, against cash.
-As at January 31, 2020, the Company had cash of \$2,618 in cash to settle current liabilities of \$800,771, which include accounts payable and accrued liabilities of \$185,153, loan from third party of \$11,158, due to related parties of \$321,912, a loan from an officer of \$241,079 and interest payable of \$41,469.
-As the Company does not have operating cash flow, the Company has and will continue to rely primarily on equity financing to meet its capital requirements.
+As at January 31, 2021, the Company had cash of \$321,675 in cash to settle current liabilities of \$709,344, which include accounts payable and accrued liabilities of \$115,425, due to related parties of \$352,929, a loan from an officer of \$240,990.
+As the Company does not have operating cash flow, the Company has and will continue to rely primarily on loans from an officer and equity financing to meet its capital requirements.